University at Buffalo

 Professional Summary:

 Rubén González, proudly from Greenfield, California, is employed as an Assistant Professor in the Department of Learning and Instruction at the University at Buffalo.
 He earned his PhD in Race, Inequality, & Language in Education and Curriculum Studies & Teacher Education from Stanford University, where he also completed a Master of Arts in Sociology.
 He examines how K-12 students and teachers of Color develop and enact a critical sociopolitical disposition in various educational settings.
 His research has been supported by the Ford Foundation Predoctoral Fellowship, the National Academy of Education (NAEd)/Spencer Foundation Dissertation Fellowship, and the National Council of Teachers of English (NCTE) New Cultivating New Voices among Scholars of Color (CNV) Fellowship.
 Rubén began his career as a high school English and English Language Development (ELD) teacher in Sacramento, California.
-As a first-generation college student, he earned a Bachelor of Arts degree in English from California State University, Sacramento, after transferring from Hartnell College with an Associate of Arts degree in General Studies.
+A first-generation college student, he earned a Bachelor of Arts in English from California State University, Sacramento, after transferring from Hartnell College, where he completed an Associate of Arts in General Studies.

 Education and Training: